otrekw/azure-docs.de-de/articles/machine-learning/algorithm-module-reference/apply-math-operation.md

 ### <a name="mod"></a>Mod

-Gibt den Bruchteil der Werte in **Column set** mit der angegebenen Genauigkeit zurück.
+Gibt die Nachkommastellen der Werte in **Spaltensatz** entsprechend der angegebenen Genauigkeit zurück.

 ### <a name="quotient"></a>Quotient